DeanLeong/LiftLog/README.md

 MVP:
 1 - A homepage including the submission form and a navbar to the other pages.

-2 - A "Saved Workouts" page of the previously submitted workouts, navbar to other pages.
+2 - A "Saved Workouts" page of the previously submitted workouts.

+3 - Navbar to other pages.

-3 - A lg to kg calculator page, navbar to other pages.
+4 - A lg to kg calculator page, navbar to other pages.

 #### PostMVP

 Post MVP:
-1 - More detailed submission forms, for example, more 2 - See more and see less buttons for the saved workouts.
+1 - More detailed submission forms, for example, the ability to add more exercises under the same day.

+2 - See more and see less buttons for the saved workouts.

 ## Project Schedule